pavlovtech/NextBlog/content/posts/tag-based-hierarchy-for-note-taking.md

 ---
-publishedAt: '2023-01-22T15:42:12.174Z'
-title: "Using Tags Instead Of Folders For In Obsidian"
+title: 'Using Tags Instead Of Folders For In Obsidian'
-featured: no
+featured: 'no'
 tags: 'obsidian, note-taking'
-description: "Having folder hierarchy for organizing your notes is discouraged in Zettelkasten and in some modern note taking applications like Obsidian or Roam Research, but having a hierarchy has an advantage in quick search and retrieval of notes."
+description: 'Having folder hierarchy for organizing your notes is discouraged in Zettelkasten and in some modern note taking applications like Obsidian or Roam Research, but having a hierarchy has an advantage in quick search and retrieval of notes.'
-coverImage: '/assets/note-taking.jpg'
+coverImage: '/images/pavlovtech_german_scientist_memorising_flash_cards_e6bd9f50-fe19-4316-b325-d1fdc2f2ba5d-YzOT.png'
 status: 'published'
 author:
   name: 'Alex Pavlov '
   picture: 'https://avatars.githubusercontent.com/u/6662454?v=4'
 slug: 'tag-based-hierarchy-for-note-taking'
+publishedAt: '2023-01-22T15:42:12.174Z'
 ---

 ## Table of contents